Steve-Fenton/stevefenton.co.uk/src/pages/blog/2025/09/phone-upgrade-mess.md

 Firstly, you get space.
 We're so busy these days that there's no space anywhere.
 We're an overlapping infinity of saishimi-like tasks, and you just can't think when you hit 100% capacity.
 You can only do.

 Secondly, when you're bored, you pay attention to all the stuff you're usually distracted from.
-Phones are pinging.
-Slack messages are a leaking sewer pipe of constant interruptions.
-Someone on the net disagrees with something.
+We can't do this while phones are pinging, Slack messages are a leaking sewer pipe of constant interruptions, and Someone on the net disagrees with something.

 So boredom gives the gifts of space and attention.
 When you have both, incredible things happen.
 It's why people have so many revelations while waiting for something in a coffee shop, pizzeria, or laundrette.
 (If you don't believe me, there's the [Agile quick fix diet](https://stevefenton.co.uk/blog/2015/07/state-of-agile-2015/), [hand-offs and coffee](https://stevefenton.co.uk/blog/2013/08/thinking-about-hand-offs-and-coffee/), or [Agilevale spring water](https://stevefenton.co.uk/blog/2024/04/agilevale-spring/).)